Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Linear algebra operations

-\begin{proof} If $\matr{A}$ is nonsingular, then, as the field is large enough, there exists an $\alpha$ for which the rank of $\matr{A}(\alpha)$ does not drop, and as \crefrange{step:nonsingular_sampleb}{step:nonsingular_checkw} form a complete certificate, \nonsingular{} is complete.
+\begin{proof} If $\matr{A}$ is nonsingular, then, as the field is large enough, there exists an $\alpha$ for which the rank of $\matr{A}(\alpha)$ does not drop, and as \crefrange{step:nonsingular_sampleb}{step:nonsingular_checkw} form a complete verification protocol, \nonsingular{} is complete.

 If $\matr{A}$ is singular, it is not possible to find an $\alpha$ such that $\matr{A}(\alpha)$ is nonsingular.
-This means the Prover successfully cheats if they manage to convince the Verifier that $\matr{A}(\alpha)$ is nonsingular, which only happens with probability $1/\#\fieldsubset$ ~\citep[Theorem 3]{dk14}, hence the soundness of \nonsingular{}.
+This means the Prover successfully cheats if they manage to convince the Verifier that $\matr{A}(\alpha)$ is nonsingular, which only happens with probability $1/\#\fieldsubset$ \citep[Theorem 3]{dk14}, hence the soundness of \nonsingular{}.

 Now, for the complexities: the Prover needs to find a suitable $\alpha$.
-The Prover first computes the \(\det(\matr{A})\in\polRing\) using the deterministic algorithm of \citet[Theorem 1.1]{LaNeZh17} in \(\softoh{n^\omega d}\) time.
-Then, using fast multipoint evaluation, the determinant is evaluated at \(nd+1\) points from \fieldsubset in time $\softoh{nd}$~\citep[Corollary 10.8]{vzGG03}; since \(\deg(\det(\matr{A}))\le nd\), at least one evaluation will be nonzero.
-Computing this determinant dominates the later cost for the Prover to evaluate \(\matr{A}(\alpha)\) and solve a linear system over the base field, hence a total cost of $\softoh{n^\omega d}$.
+The Prover first computes \(\det(\matr{A})\in\polRing\) using the deterministic algorithm of \citet[Theorem 1.1]{LaNeZh17} in \(\softoh{n^\omega d}\) time.
+Then, using fast multipoint evaluation, the determinant is evaluated at \(nd+1\) points from \fieldsubset in time $\softoh{nd}$ \citep[Corollary 10.8]{vzGG13}; since \(\deg(\det(\matr{A}))\le nd\), at least one evaluation will be nonzero.
+Computing this determinant dominates the later cost for the Prover to evaluate \(\matr{A}(\alpha)\) and solve a linear system over the base field, hence a total cost of $\tssoftoh{n^\omega d}$.

-The Verifier needs to evaluate $\matr{A}$ at $\alpha$ and to perform a matrix-vector multiplication over the base field, hence a cost of $\oh{n^2d}$.
+The Verifier needs to evaluate $\matr{A}$ at $\alpha$ and to perform a matrix-vector multiplication over the base field, hence a cost of $\tsoh{n^2d}$.
 Finally, total communications are two vectors of size $n$ over the base field and a scalar, hence the cost of $\oh{n}$. \end{proof}